rainyLeo/frontend-notes/notes/ES6.md

 - the default subclass constructor `automatically` calls the parent constructor(with super), and passes along any arguments.
 - You can only use `super()` in a derived class constructor.
 If you try to use it in a nonderived class (a class that doesn’t use `extends`) or a function, it will throw an error.
 - You must call `super()` before accessing `this` in the constructor.
 Because `super()` is responsible for *initializing `this`*,  attempting to access this before calling super() results in an error.
-- The only way to avoid calling super() is to return an object from the class constructor.
+- The only way to avoid calling `super()` is to return an object from the class constructor.

 **static**

 - `Static` members are not accessible from instances.
 You must always access static members from the class directly.
 - If a base class has `static` members, those static members are also available on the derived class.
+- ES6只支持静态方法, 没有静态属性, 但可以通过 static get 达到

 - `new.target` always points at the constructor that new actually directly invoked, even if the constructor is in a parent class and was delegated to by a super(..) call from a child constructor.